txdv/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/PBC-Index.md

 Pagination

 * **max_results** - Number of results to return
-* **continuation** - String returned in paginated response for requesting the next page of results
+* **continuation** - Value returned in paginated response to use in conjunction with `max_results` to request the next page of results

 Optional Parameters